hungptit/tools/README.md

 ## How to use tools ##

-All precompiled binaries are portable and should be able to execute/run on any Linux and MacOS machine. **Below are simple setup steps machines assuming git command has already been installed**:
+All precompiled binaries are portable and should be able to execute/run on any Linux and MacOS machine. **Below are simple setup steps assuming git command has already been installed**:

 **MacOS**
 ``` shell